swostikpati/Albert-2.0/README.md

 ## User Testing

 There was extensive user-testing that was conducted both during building the application and after that.
 Over 12 people tested during the play-testing phase who provided me with a lot of constructive feedback.
-The website was finally presented to and tested by _ .
-These are some pictures from the final presentation.
+The website was finally presented to and tested by [Ruta kruliauskaite](https://rutakru.com/).
+These are some feedback I received from the final presentation:

+"The vacancies are so mysterious on Albert so this would be so helpful"

+"Especially since we get time slots for course enrollment, knowing how many vacancies there are would help when looking for a plan B"

+"I love how you took into consideration the main elements in Albert that need changing and changing them in a way that will help students."

+"really nice interface and albert should have the vacancies information.
+I need it :)"

+"This would be very helpful to check the vacancies and stay updated"

+"I think you should send these ideas to NYU IT team"

+"vacancies is a very thoughtful feature!
+I like how u merged modern design with existing design features in albert"

+"A cool feature would be subscribing to classes to get email reminders!"

+"I would love if the website also shows which courses in New York can be counted as course in NYUAD"

 ## References